WebDev-WBSCodingSchool/open-ai-chatbot/README.md

 npm install
 ```

-- Create `.env.development` file at the root of the project with a variable `VITE_OPENAI_PROXY` with the value of the host where your local proxy is running, it defaults to `http:localhost:5050`
+- Create `.env.development` file at the root of the project with:

+  - A variable `VITE_OPENAI_PROXY` with the value of the host where your local proxy is running, it defaults to `http:localhost:5050`
+  - A variable `VITE_OPENAI_PROXY_MODE` with the value of the mode you want to use the proxy in, set it to `development` initially

 - Run